Is Christmas 2020 Cancelled?

 According to Anthony Fauci, M.D., director of the National Institute of Allergy and Infectious Diseases, we have to be careful, and each group and individual needs to assess the risk and benefits of traditional gatherings this year—especially if people are coming from out of town, where they may have been on airplanes and other public transportation.

-Traveling this Thanksgiving Day will put you, your family, and friends at a greater risk for contracting coronavirus.
+Traveling this Christmas Day will put you, your family, and friends at a greater risk for contracting coronavirus.
 According to the Centers for Disease Control and infectious disease experts, different modes of transportation will affect the likelihood of you contracting coronavirus.
 The chances of exposure are higher if you come into close contact with others, especially people you don’t know or use shared public facilities (like restrooms).
 It's clear that holiday travel may be different this year.

 It’s also important to track the number of coronavirus cases in the location you are traveling.
 Visiting locations where there are fewer cases of COVID-19 may be less risky than visiting locations where there are more cases of COVID-19.